aymanhaque/Developer-Portfolio/README.md

-Computer Science and Software Developer Portfolio made using React Vite and TailwindCss
+Computer Science and Software Developer Portfolio made using React TypeScript, TailwindCSS, and Vite